 Remember, however, that these Card Members have many lounge alternatives included with their card.
 They include Virgin Australia, Rex lounges, American Express, Delta Sky Club and Plaza Premium lounges.

-American Express Platinum Card Members still get access to Virgin Australia lounges when flying Virgin Australia
+American Express Platinum Card Members still get access to Virgin Australia lounges in Australia when flying Virgin Australia

 About this guide